 Consumers are demanding personalized content and services, and that’s what data can offer you.
 It’s important to understand that digital transformation will only be as successful as its ability to use data insights in a relevant and personalized way.

-What I’m trying to tell you is that, the above sections on marketing channels and formats need to have an underlying data-driven approach.
+What I’m trying to tell you is that the above sections on marketing channels and formats need to have an underlying data-driven approach.
 In order for you to choose which Medical Media sites you want to use you need to look at their data: how many eyeballs will be exposed to my content, what profiles am I targeting through them, how do I measure success and how much budget should I invest in each medium.

 All these questions can be answered through data.
 But the holy grail of using a data-driven approach is the ability to tailor your content strategy to niche audiences.
 Your content will be tons more relevant if you could personalize the message to each individual audience.

 Let’s look at SEO for example.
-To have a winning SEO strategy you’ll need to understand what your audience is searching for, what are their doubts and questions.
+To have a winning SEO strategy you’ll need to understand what your audience is searching for, and what are their doubts and questions.

 Help your sales representatives by shortening their sales cycle

-Sales reps continue to be the cornerstone of your acquisition strategy, however their sales cycle is long (less than 43% of B2B healthcare sales are closed within six months), expensive and quite limited in terms of scale and reach.
-Also, nowadays HCPs are less available to meet with sales reps – they look for other platforms to get the information they need, hence its important to use sales reps time in a more efficient manner.
+Sales reps continue to be the cornerstone of your acquisition strategy, however, their sales cycle is long (less than 43% of B2B healthcare sales are closed within six months), expensive and quite limited in terms of scale and reach.
+Also, nowadays HCPs are less available to meet with sales reps – they look for other platforms to get the information they need, hence it’s important to use sales reps’ time in a more efficient manner.

 The healthcare industry still considers sales reps very trustworthy partners and a reliable source of medical expert information, however, in this digital era, digital marketing can do most of the “top of the funnel” awareness and education that traditionally was done by the sales reps.
-This way, sales reps can be dragged further in the sales funnel and be more focused on explain HCPs how your products and services can help their patients.
+This way, sales reps can be dragged further in the sales funnel and be more focused on explaining HCPs how your products and services can help their patients.

 This orchestration of “new” vs “traditional” channels will make the whole sales experience more efficient, more relevant and faster to close.
-If for example, a sales rep used to visit most of his HCP clients and visit a congress to communicate the latest treatment for a disease X, and spend weeks doing that, now he can create or share a content (video, blog or newsletter) to convey that same message and spend more time reaching out to those HCPs that were too far to visit.
+If for example, a sales rep used to visit most of his HCP clients and visit a congress to communicate the latest treatment for a disease X, and spend weeks doing that, now he can create or share content (video, blog or newsletter) to convey that same message and spend more time reaching out to those HCPs that were too far to visit.